jaswantsandhu/dht11-azureIoT/node/readme.md

 7. If you've cloned the repository to your development machine, upload the **node** folder to a location on Raspberry Pi, using Filezilla, or a similar FTP client.

 8. SSH into the Pi (use Putty if you're on a Windows dev machine), run *npm install* to install all the required dependencies automatically.
 This process can take about a minute or so to complete.
+Make sure you have latest version of node node on the raspberry.

 9. Once they are installed, run the index.js file with sudo - *sudo node index.js*.
 If successful, you will start seeing the temperature and the humiity of the room every 2 seconds.